fpigeon/LearnNode/readme.md

 You can also dump data by `pre= h.dump(locals)` to see all locals we have access to.

 Flashes only work with sessions since we can move from one req to another.

+## Lesson 13: Display Store Data

+In the `storeController` we setup a new controller method named `getStores`.

+In our routes files `index.js` call our new controller method for routes to `/` and `/stores`

+Our view file will be called `stores.pug`

+* Query the DB for all the stores
+  * use store.find()
+* update method to *async* function and wrap route with catchErrors()
+* use *await* in front of the store.find() to wait for DB results
+* send stores into the view and dump them to console
+* loop over stores in view using pug syntax `each store in stores` and access properties like `store.name`
+* shell off store component to store mixin called `_storeCard.pug` and import that into the view

+### Recap

+Route -> storeController -> get Store data -> send to template

 [express docs]: https://expressjs.com/en/guide/routing.html